INSM-TUM/activity-relationship-classification/README.md

 - `--model` (string, optional): The model to use for classification.
 Defaults to `claude-3-5-haiku-latest`.
 Check `constants.py` for supported models.
 - `--method` (string, optional): The method to use for classification.
 Defaults to `vanilla`.
 Check `constants.py` for supported methods.
 - `--rag` (optional): Whether to use RAG for context retrieval.
 Defaults to `True`.
 Use `--no-rag` to disable.
-- `--path` (string, optional): The path to the folder containing input files.
+- `--path` (string, optional): The path to the parent folder of the folder_name containing the input files.
 Defaults to the same directory as the Python file.
 - `--vertexai_project_name` (string, optional): The Vertex AI project name.
 - `--vertexai_location` (string, optional): The Vertex AI location.